 - Brush each wonton piece with a light layer of olive oil.

-- Sprinkle oiled wonton wrappers with kosher salt and add a few light turns of fresh ground black pepper.
+- Sprinkle oiled wonton wrappers with salt and add a few light turns of fresh ground black pepper.

 No time to brush the wrappers with olive oil?
 Use an olive oil sprayer (I love my Misto!)